 I understand that my child is to respect and care for all personal and school supplies and property.

-I understand that my child will be promoted by meeting the required Sunshine State Standards and objectives for his/her grade level.
+I understand that my child will be promoted by meeting the required Florida Standards and objectives for his/her grade level.

 I understand that as a parent I must be supportive of my child and the school program by providing a time and place to study at home and by participating in school meetings and other activities.